earthboundkid/Watsuji-and-Aesthetics/D Bibliography.md

 * Bownas, Geoffrey, trans. _Climate and Culture: A Philosophical Study_.
 New York: Greenwood Press, 1988.

+* Bowring, Richard. *Murasaki Shikibu: Her Diary and Poetic Memoirs, A Translation and Study*.
+Princeton U. Press: 1982.

-* Baumgarten, Alexander Gottlieb. *Aesthetica*. `http://www.archive.org/details/aestheticascrip00baumgoog`.
+* Baumgarten, Alexander Gottlieb. *Aesthetica*.
+Ioannis Christiani Kleyb, 1750. `http://www.archive.org/details/aestheticascrip00baumgoog`.

 * Bullough, Edward. “ ‘Psychical Distance’ as a Factor in Art and an Æsthetic Principle.”
 In _Æsthetics: Lectures and Essays_, by Edward Bullough, 91--130.
 London: Bowes & Bowes, 1957.